Mass shootings stoke panic, confusion, and ciaos among any crowd.

-As the final option, you need to fight for your life.
-Don’t just jump over to the active shooter from an perfect hiding place.
+Fight the attacker just as a last resort.
+Don’t just jump over to the active shooter from a perfect hiding place.
 As much as possible, avoid engagement especially if you’re not trained in hand to hand combat.
 Let the police handle the firefight.

 Do not try to persuade the attacker.
 There’s zero percent chance that an active shooter would change his mind and spare your life.
 This tactic is bound to fail.
 You got better odds with fighting.

 Get a weapon.
 Prior to hiding, try to grab a weapon you can use such as a fire extinguisher,emergency ax, a Swiss army knife, or a gun from a dead security personnel.